superg3m/c_build/README.md

 I need to be able to clean a depedency chain

 This is almost there it just needs a bit more nuance I think start with NoCheck than use that to build the Checks you need

+ok switching to cmake...
+  - I get all platforms for free and its more organized theoretically